neuefische/wd-flipped-classroom-curriculum/sessions/react-styled-components-2/react-styled-components-2.md

 ### Adapting based on props

 You can adapt styling based on props.
 To do so, you need to pass the props to the styled component.
 Most of the time you'll want to prefix the prop with a `$`.
-This tells styled components, that the prop should not be passed to the underlying DOM element or component and should only be used for styling.
+This tells styled components that the prop should not be passed to the underlying DOM element or component and should only be used for styling.

 ```js
 import styled from "styled-components";